The Challenge

 Over 600 evaluations of bridge-building programs show that without certain conditions, contact can make things worse.

-A meta-analysis of 66 studies of policing revealed:
+A meta-analysis of 66 policing studies revealed:

 The quality of police encounters is the strongest predictor of public satisfaction with police.